david-fisher/320-S21-Track1/README.md

 ```

 7. Voila.
 You can now interact with our API by making the appropriate API calls.
+- Use [Dbeaver](https://dbeaver.io/) for a database GUI
 - Checkout this [link](https://docs.google.com/document/d/1mPsGafx3xefBldeQFl33UPGe8SpDAjI49Z4wJNDqltI/edit?usp=sharing) for our latest API documentation.
 - Checkout this [link](https://www.getpostman.com/collections/d4f0f1fcd253d359e834) for our POSTMAN collection.

-### If you run into errors with Postgres, it will be helpful to drop the steminist_backend database and start from scratch:
+### If you run into errors with Postgres, it will be helpful to drop the database and start from scratch:
 1. Login as a postgres superuser with the following command and type in the superuser's password(created when you first installed Postgres) when prompted.
 There is more than 1 way to do this step.
 ```